cdransf/cd-11ty/src/posts/2022/simple-api-fetch-hooks-with-swr.md

 tags: [swr, api, fetch, react, nextjs]
 ---

 My site was scaffolded out using [Timothy Lin](https://github.com/timlrx)'s [tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) project (which I highly recommend checking out).
-As part of the build out I wanted to display the books I'm currently reading and the song I most recently listened to, data available from [oku](https://oku.club) and [Last.fm](https://last.fm), respectively[^1].
-I've added the display for this data to the top of the home page using a pair of light-weight React components.<!-- excerpt -->
+As part of the build out I wanted to display the books I'm currently reading and the song I most recently listened to, data available from [oku](https://oku.club) and [Last.fm](https://last.fm), respectively.<!-- excerpt -->[^1] I've added the display for this data to the top of the home page using a pair of light-weight React components.

 To fetch the data for these components I elected to leverage [vercel/swr](https://github.com/vercel/swr), described as: